 There's no doubt that this matured residential town makes our hearts go "Bedok, Bedok."
 Cheesy lines aside, the name Bedok first made a mark in Manuel Godinho de Erédia's map of Singapore in 1604 to refer to Sungei Bedok.

 Derived from the Malay word 'bedoh', Bedok translates to a massive drum used as a call to prayer or to sound the alarm back when loudspeakers were non-existent.
 However, it could also come from the Malay word 'biduk' which translates to a sampan-like fishing boat, which then explains the many fishing villages by the east coast.

-Travel to the east for this neighbourhood that’s brimming with cafés, playgrounds and endless sporting activities.
-Zipline across the reservoir, tuck into scrumptious local delicacies and cool off at the estate’s new lifestyle hub while you’re in Bedok.
+Now, the fishing village has transformed into a buzzy neighbourhood brimming with hawker haunts, hip cafés, supper spots, obstacle courses and endless sporting activities.
+Zipline across the reservoir, tuck into scrumptious local delicacies and cool off at the estate’s lifestyle hub while you’re in Bedok.

 RECOMMENDED: The ultimate guide to Siglap and the ultimate guide to Pasir Ris and Changi